5 minute reading time

 RVs, Campers, and Vans have two types of batteries.
 One is a automotive/starter battery that is used to start the engine.
 The other is a deep cycle battery, also called a house battery, that is used to power your electronics.
 Your solar panels, if you have them, re-charge your deep cycle / house batteries but do not directly power your electronics.
 The house batteries are your power source, the rest of your electrical system either gets power to your batteries (charging) or pulls power out (discharging) to run your fridge, lights, etc.

 Most RV and Vanlife electronics will operate with any deep cycle 12-volt marine battery.
-Most stock RVs come with lead acid batteries because they are cheap, and if you are doing a Van build or an RV build it might be tempting to buy a lead acid battery (also called AGM or SLA) because they are cheap.
-But for the longest run time, most efficient use of solar power, longest lifespan, and best piece of mind we recommend lithium iron phosphate (LiFePO4) batteries.
-Here’s 8 reasons why:
+Most stock RVs come with lead acid batteries because they are cheap, and if you are doing a Van build or an RV build it might be tempting to buy a lead acid battery (also called AGM or SLA) because they are low cost and widely available at any auto parts store.
+But for the longest run time, most efficient use of solar power, longest lifespan, and greatest reliability and best piece of mind we recommend lithium iron phosphate (LiFePO4) batteries.

-- Dakota Lithium LiFePO4 batteries will provide double the usable power / run time of lead acid.
-More power / run time means more time on the road without having to plug in at night.
+- Dakota Lithium LiFePO4 batteries will provide double the usable power and run time of lead acid.
+More power and run time means more time on the road without having to plug in at night.
 Allows for boondocking or camping off grid with the confidence that your batteries will get your through the night (or with solar panels near indefinitely).

-- Dakota Lithium batteries last 4X longer than AGM or lead acid batteries and will need to be replaced less often.
-Providing piece of mind and greater lifetime value.
+- Dakota Lithium batteries last 5X longer than AGM or lead acid batteries and will need to be replaced less often.
+Providing reliability and peace of mind, as well as greater lifetime value.
 All backed up by a best in class 11 year warranty.

 - Dakota Lithium weighs 60% less than deep cycle lead acid batteries.
 Less weight means more maneuverability and speed and less wear and tear on your rig.
 And the batteries are light enough that you can easily install and service them yourself.